askl56/Challenges/readme.md

 7. **Multiplication Tables** - Create a function that accepts dimensions, of Rows x Columns, as parameters in order to create a multiplication table sized according to the given dimensions.

 8. **Hailstone Sequence** - Start with any positive integer (an initial seed) and obtain a sequence of numbers by following: if number is even divite it by two, if it is odd multiply it by 3 and add one.
 Repeat.

+9. **Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.

 ### Programs